Toggle: English / Spanish

 Shortness of breath

-A cardiac monitor will show a very disorganized heart rhythm.
+A cardiac monitor will show a very disorganized ("chaotic") heart rhythm.

-Tests will be done to search for the cause of the VF.
+Tests will be done to look for the cause of the VF.

-Ventricular fibrillation is a medical emergency and must be treated immediately to save a person's life.
+Ventricular fibrillation is a medical emergency.
+It must be treated immediately to save a person's life.

 - While waiting for help, place the person's head and neck in line with the rest of the body to help make breathing easier.
-Start CPR by doing chest compressions.
+Start CPR by doing chest compressions ("push hard and push fast").

 - Continue to do this until the person becomes alert or help arrives.

-VF is treated by delivering a quick electric shock through the chest using a device called an external defibrillator.
+VF is treated by delivering a quick electric shock through the chest.
+It is done using a device called an external defibrillator.
 The electric shock can immediately restore the heartbeat to a normal rhythm, and should be done as quickly as possible.
 Many public places now have these machines.

 Medicines may be given to control the heartbeat and heart function.

-VF will lead to death within a few minutes unless it is treated quickly and effectively.
-Even then, long-term survival for people who live through a VF attack outside of the hospital is between 2% and 25%.
+VF will lead to death within a few minutes unless it is treated quickly and properly.
+Even then, long-term survival for people who live through a VF attack outside of the hospital is low.

 People who have survived VF may be in a coma or have long-term damage.

 Olgin JE, Zipes DP.
 Specific arrhythmias: diagnosis and treatment.
 In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 39.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 39.

 Stevenson WG.
 Ventricular arrhythmias.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 65.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 65.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.